 - Crime, Law and Society This track is designed to prepare students for careers in legal professions or other aspects of the justice system, including social work, as well as for the kinds of advanced study expected of professionals in those fields.

 |Sociology 115||Introductory Sociology|

 |Sociology 246||Basic Research Methods|

 In addition to these four required courses, students take five other courses above the 100 level, at least one of which must be at the 300 level.
 These remaining courses should be chosen in careful consultation with the student's advisor, but students in the general sociology program will take either Sociology 258, 355, or 357 as at least one of these upper level courses, while law and society students will normally take Sociology 318.
 The writing-intensive requirement for majors will be fulfilled by Sociology 258, 355, or 357.

 Students in the general sociology program should take electives designed to familiarize them with an array of other disciplines.
-Law and Society students should include among their electives courses such as Political Science 110.
+Crime, Law and Society students should include among their electives courses such as Political Science 110.

 Note: Students majoring in either track of the sociology major who desire a minor or a second major are required to select a field outside the Sociology Department.

 All transfer students must complete a minimum of five of their sociology requirements at Moravian College.

 The Minor in Sociology